berkeley-cs61as/markdown-courseware/textbook/chapter12 3 - Recursion, Iteration, Efficiency/section01 Lesson 3 Intro.md

 First, we will take a look at space.
 An inefficient program may take up too much space to run, leading the computer to crash.
-We will examine what causes this and how we may prevent it through a specific type of recursion--tail recursion.
+We will examine what causes this and how we may prevent it through a specific type of recursion&mdash;tail recursion.

 Next, we will consider time.
 Some programs may run longer than than the